Detaillierte Beitrags-Information

 4. Cyrill Dennler

-5. Rainer Schlichtherle Kantonsspital St. Gallen
+5. Rainer Schlichtherle-Pohle Kantonsspital St. Gallen

 6. Thomas Forster Cantonal Hospital St.Gallen & Medical School of St.Gallen